rust-lang/this-week-in-rust/drafts/2018-12-11-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [cargo-call-stack](https://github.com/japaric/cargo-call-stack), a cargo subcommand for whole-program call stack analysis.
-Thanks to [Jorge Aparicio](https://mobile.twitter.com/japaricious/status/1069569802241486850) for the suggestion!
+This week's crate is [lsd](https://github.com/Peltoche/lsd), a colorful and fast `ls` replacement.
+Thanks to [Pierre Peltier](https://users.rust-lang.org/t/crate-of-the-week/2704/471) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!